OpenMixup: Open Mixup Toolbox and Benchmark for Visual Representation Learning: Background and Related Work

 \subsection{Sample Mixing}

 Within the realm of visual classification, prior research has primarily concentrated on refining the sample mixing strategies rather than the label mixing ones.
-In this context, most of the sample mixing methods are categorized into two groups: \textit{static} policies and \textit{dynamic} policies, as presented in Table~\ref{tab:method}.
+In this context, most sample mixing methods are categorized into two groups: \textit{static} policies and \textit{dynamic} policies, as presented in Table~\ref{tab:method}.

-\paragraph{Static Policies.} The data mixing procedure in all \textit{static} mixup policies is performed in a \textit{hand-crafted} way.
-Mixup~\citep{Zhang2018mixupBE} generates artificially mixed samples with mixed labels through the convex combination of two randomly chosen samples and the associated one-hot labels.
-ManifoldMix~\citep{Verma2019ManifoldMB, 2020patchup} variants extend the identical technique to latent spaces.
-CutMix~\citep{Yun2019CutMixRS} involves the random replacement of a certain rectangular area inside the input data while concurrently employing Dropout throughout the mixing process.
-Drawing inspiration from CutMix, several researchers have explored the use of saliency information~\citep{Uddin2021SaliencyMixAS} to pilot mixing patches, while others have developed more advanced mixing strategies~\citep{Harris2020FMixEM, Baek2021GridMixSR, Lee2020SmoothMixAS} with more complex \textit{hand-crafted} design elements.
+\paragraph{Static Policies.} The sample mixing procedure in all \textit{static} policies is conducted in a \textit{hand-crafted} manner.
+Mixup~\citep{Zhang2018mixupBE} first generates artificially mixed data through the convex combination of two selected input samples and their associated one-hot labels.
+ManifoldMix variants~\citep{Verma2019ManifoldMB, 2020patchup} extend the same technique to latent space for smoother feature mixing.
+Subsequently, CutMix~\citep{Yun2019CutMixRS} involves the random replacement of a certain rectangular region inside the input sample while concurrently employing Drop Patch throughout the mixing process.
+Inspired by CutMix, several researchers in the community have explored the use of saliency information~\citep{Uddin2021SaliencyMixAS} to pilot mixing patches, while others have developed more complex \textit{hand-crafted} sample mixing strategies~\citep{Harris2020FMixEM, Baek2021GridMixSR}.

-\paragraph{Dynamic Policies.} In contrast to \textit{static} approaches, \textit{dynamic} methods aim to incorporate data mixing within a more adaptive optimization-based framework.
-PuzzleMix variants~\citep{Kim2020PuzzleME, Kim2021CoMixupSG} introduce combinatorial optimization-based mixup policies in accordance with saliency maximization.
-SuperMix variants~\citep{cvpr2021supermix, Walawalkar2020AttentiveCA} utilize pre-trained teacher models to find smooth and optimized mixed samples.
-AutoMix variants~\citep{Liu2021AutoMixUT, Li2021BoostingDV} first reformulate the mixup framework in an online automatic fashion that learns to adaptively generate mixing policies in an end-to-end manner.
+\paragraph{Dynamic Policies.} In contrast to \textit{static} mixing, \textit{dynamic} strategies are proposed to incorporate sample mixing into an adaptive optimization-based framework.
+PuzzleMix variants~\citep{Kim2020PuzzleME, Kim2021CoMixupSG} introduce combinatorial optimization-based mixing policies in accordance with saliency maximization.
+SuperMix variants~\citep{cvpr2021supermix, icassp2020Attentive} utilize pre-trained teacher models to compute smooth and optimized samples.
+Distinctively, AutoMix variants~\citep{Liu2021AutoMixUT, Li2021BoostingDV} reformulate the overall framework of sample mixing into an \textit{online-optimizable} fashion where the model learns to generate the mixed samples in an end-to-end manner.